Tim-Abwao/tim-abwao.github.io/_posts/2019-10-02-How-To-Connect-To-PostgreSQL-Databases-From-Python.md

 [Psycopg][5] is a *robust* Python adaptor for *PostgreSQL*.
 It enables you to create databases, run [SQL][6] queries, and accomplish pretty much every other task you'd wish to on *postgres* databases; from within Python programs.

-*Psycopg's* authors assert that it "*...was designed for heavily multi-threaded applications that create and destroy lots of cursors and make a large number of concurrent INSERTs or UPDATEs.*" This is good news for any who have concerns about scalability.
+*Psycopg "...was designed for heavily multi-threaded applications that create and destroy lots of cursors and make a large number of concurrent INSERTs or UPDATEs.*"[^1] This is good news for any who have concerns about scalability.

 Example use-cases:

 - Flask or django apps & websites using *Postgres* databases to persist user data.
 - Automated analysis & report-generating programs written in Python, sourcing data from and saving it to  *Postgres* databases.

+>**TIP:** If you'd like to perform [Object–relational mapping][10], check out [SQLAlchemy][11].

 ## Installation